EventStore/EventStore/docs/cluster.md

 ### Node priority

 You can control which clones the cluster promotes with the `NodePriority` setting.
-The default value is `0`, and the cluster is more likely to promote clones with higher values.
+The default value is `0`, and the cluster is more likely to promote nodes with higher values.

 | Format               | Syntax                    |
 |:---------------------|:--------------------------|